5 Reasons You Should Upgrade to Drupal 8 Now

 Drupal founder Dries Buytaert writes, “Because we are building Drupal 9 in Drupal 8, the technology in Drupal 9 will have been battle-tested in Drupal 8.”

-Forward-looking organizations are already taking action to proactively prepare for Drupal 9 by fixing issues, making adjustments, and updating content on Drupal 8, before the new version is released.
-By sorting out the kinks and addressing any issues that arise on Drupal 8, you can establish a solid digital platform foundation that will easily transition to Drupal 9.
-Marketing professionals who take the initiative now to create a scalable foundation on Drupal 8 can ensure a smooth upgrade to Drupal 9, when the time comes to advance forward.
+The good news is, some organizations are already taking action to proactively prepare for Drupal 9 by fixing issues, making adjustments, and updating content on Drupal 8, before the new version is released.
+By sorting out the kinks and addressing any issues that arise on Drupal 8, you can establish a solid digital foundation that will easily transition to Drupal 9.